Skip to main content

 Networking opportunities

-Older candidates often come with established professional networks, which can benefit not only themselves but also their fellow classmates.
+Older candidates often come with established professional networks, which can benefit themselves and their classmates.
 These networks can lead to valuable connections, internships, and job opportunities for all MBA students.

 Age should not be a barrier to pursuing an MBA.
 Eduardo's story and the benefits of admitting older candidates to MBA programs highlight the importance of embracing diversity and overcoming age-related obstacles.

-It is crucial for business schools to recognize and appreciate the unique perspectives and contributions that older candidates bring to the table.
+Business schools must recognize and appreciate older candidates' unique perspectives and contributions.
 By creating a more inclusive admissions process and fostering an environment that values diversity, business schools can truly prepare their students for success in the ever-evolving business world.

 Finally, after several rejections, Eduardo received an acceptance letter from a prestigious business school.
 It was a moment of triumph and validation for all his hard work and perseverance.
 Eduardo's journey inspires all older candidates who may face rejections and frustration in their MBA application process.